-- Raise attachment lift to highest position with attachment lift control. - Pull freewheel control out and into the slot and release so it is held in the disengaged position. - Do not push or tow tractor at more than two (2) MPH. - To reengage transmission, reverse above procedure.
+- Raise attachment lift to highest position with attachment lift control. - Move motion control lever to neutral position. - Pull freewheel control out until the free wheel control rod locks in extended position. - Do not push or tow tractor at more than two (2) MPH. - To reengage transmission, reverse above procedure.